Indian food is like that really cool friend who seemed a bit intimidating at first.

 I love chutneys, they’re such a great condiment to add to Indian recipes.
 Also, there are so many different types like mango, mint and tamarind.

-They always add a really great flavor, and make almost any dish taste way better.
+They always add a really great depth of flavor, and make almost any dish taste way better.

 And if you want to make your own, then here’s a good mango chutney recipe to try!